rhintz42/proflib/NEXTSTEPS.md

 ==========
 * Add more tests
     * Should be testing every class in all files
-        * Do this before adding more content to this
+        * Frame                     - DONE
+        * FrameList                 -
-    * For the decorator, create test methods that have the decorator applied to test what happend
+    * For the decorator, create test methods that have the decorator applied to test what happend        -
 * Address all of the comments that I've put
     * Like creating a class for the list of frames for the children, or just making those lists into frame-lists
+* Have all variables in the models set by set functions
+    * Frame                         - DONE
+    * FrameList
 * Refactor
     * Duplicate Code
     * Make algorithms better